Documentation

 Getting Started

-How do I review scan results?
+How do I review processing results?

 Getting Started